 Thomas Hinsche is a bird and wildlife photographer from Germany.
 His bird photography is award-winning.
 He was awarded the Best Portfolio award in 2019 by Bird Photographer of The Year.

 Thomas’s work is a celebration of Germany’s spectacular wildlife.
-Much of his photography is centred around the middle Elbe river.
+Much of his photography is centered around the middle Elbe river.
 Looking through the collection allows you a glimpse of the wildlife Germany has to offer.

 His images are vibrant and full of fun.
 It feels like you’re witnessing an undisturbed world.